What causes rapid shallow breathing? 8 possible conditions

-Rapid shallow breathing can be caused by infections, choking, blood clots, heart failure, or asthma.
+Rapid, shallow breathing can be caused by infections, choking, blood clots, diabetic ketoacidosis, heart failure, or asthma.

 Infections that affect the lungs, such as pneumonia or bronchiolitis, can cause difficulty breathing.
 This may translate to shorter and more rapid breaths.
-If these infections worsen, the lungs could fill with fluid, causing difficulty taking in deep breaths.
+If these infections worsen, the lungs could fill with fluid.
+Fluid in the lungs makes it difficult to take in deep breaths.
 In rare cases, untreated infections can be fatal.

-When you choke, your airway is partially or completely blocked by an object.
+When you choke, an object partially or completely blocks your airway.
 If you can breathe at all, the breaths will not be deep or relaxed.
 In cases of choking, immediate medical attention is crucial.

 A pulmonary embolism is a blood clot in the lung.
 This can lead to hyperventilation, along with chest pain, coughing, and rapid or irregular heart beat.

 Hyperventilation is a symptom of an asthma attack.
-Asthma is a chronic inflammatory disease of the lungs and is frequently the cause of rapid and shallow breathing in children.
+Asthma is a chronic inflammatory disease of the lungs.
+It’s frequently the cause of rapid and shallow breathing in children.

 Anxiety attacks, also called panic attacks, are a physical response to fear or anxiety.
-They are often a symptom of an anxiety disorder, which may be treated with prescription medications and counseling.
+They are often a symptom of an anxiety disorder, which prescription medications and counseling can treat.

-COPD is a common lung disease, which is comprised of either chronic bronchitis or emphysema.
+COPD is a common lung disease.
+It includes chronic bronchitis or emphysema.
 Bronchitis is an inflammation of the airways.
 Emphysema is the destruction of air sacs in the lungs.

 The doctor may immediately administer treatment to correct your breathing pattern and make it easier for you to take deep breaths.
-Then he or she may ask questions related to your symptoms or your condition.
-This treatment could include providing oxygen-rich air through a mask.
+Then they may ask questions related to your symptoms or your condition.
+Your treatment could include receiving oxygen-rich air through a mask.